MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/use-query-parameters.md

 >[!Note]
 >Support for `-Search` varies by module and some properties support `-Search` only in [advanced queries](/graph/aad-advanced-queries?tabs=powershell).

-## Select parameter
+## Property parameter

-Use the `-Select` query parameter to return a set of properties that are different from the default set for an individual resource or a collection of resources.
-With `-Select`, you can specify a subset or a superset of the default properties.
+Use the `-Property` query parameter to return a set of properties that are different from the default set for an individual resource or a collection of resources.
+With `-Property`, you can specify a subset or a superset of the default properties.

 For example, when retrieving a list of all the users, you can specify that only the **Id** and **DisplayName** properties be returned: